Grant Williams (basketball): Personal life

-Williams' mother, Teresa Johnson, is an electrical engineer for NASA.
+His mother, Teresa Johnson, is an electrical engineer for NASA.
 His father, Gilbert, is a jazz artist and former college basketball player, who has worked as a bodyguard for musicians, including Prince.
 He is a cousin of former NBA players Salim and Damon Stoudamire.
 Turning down offers from Ivy League schools Harvard and Yale, Williams graduated from Tennessee in three years with a degree in business.
 At Tennessee, he received the C & C Millwright Athletic Scholarship.

 Williams threw out the first pitch at the Boston Red Sox game on August 7, 2019.

+Williams is also an avid sports card collector, which he often shares on his Instagram.